colak/csf-docs/Administrators/WebFaction/wf-certs-lewfscript.md

 ## Install certificates

-First a _nota bene_: A single certificate can apply to a given root domain and any number of subdomains on that root.
+First a _n.b._: A single certificate can apply to a given root domain and any number of subdomains on that root.
 Even if you don’t have any special subdomains, you’re likely to still need one for calls to ‘www’ if you prefer using Class B redirects away from it (in which case you will setup CNAMEs for in the WebFaction dashboard).
 So at minimum you might have a cert for adding ssl to:

 * _domain.tld_
 * _www.domain.tld_